loveencounterflow/fontmirror/README.md

 it, but keep in mind this is only dony by and for the author, as tag groups do not formally exist in FM.

-The reader may notice the exclamation signs in some tags: there's `+medium` but `+heavy!`, `+ming!` next to `+kai` and so forth: these denote cherry-picked tags, to which we come back mementarily.
+The reader may notice the exclamation signs in some tags: there's `+medium` but `+heavy!`, `+ming!` next to `+kai` and so forth: these denote cherry-picked tags, to which we come back momentarily.

 From the above data—the catalog of font files derived from a source location, the tag vocabulary, and the associations between fonts and tags, FontMirror can now proceed to produce the catalog proper, which will be